 EU: Regulation no. 1/2005 on the protection of animals during transport.
 If transport exceeds 8 hours, supplementary requirements must be met.
 Organic: Transport and lairage at the abattoir follow general legislation that covers all farm animals.
 Denmark Germany Ireland Netherlands Sweden Follows EU requirements.
 Follows EU requirements.
 Follows EU requirements.
 Follows EU requirements.
 Follows EU requirements.
 The transport of cattle is based on a maximum of 8 hours within Denmark's borders, but due to the size of the country and infrastructure the transport time is rarely more than four hours.
 The basis for the transport of cattle is a maximum of 8 hours within the country's border.
 Apparently, there are no national regulations, but this is uncertain because of language difficulties.
-The basis for the transport of cattle maximum of 8 hou within the country border (dispensation for up to 11 hours be obtained if requise to reach the nearest abattoir).
+The basis for the transport of cattle is a maximum of 8 hours within the country's border (dispensation for up to 11 hours can be obtained if required to reach the nearest abattoir).
 Organic: Farmers must comply with a number of stipulations: Design of transport lorry.
 Overall transport time may not exceed 8 hours.
-Transport in own means of transport of 1 hour maximum.
-Organic: Overall transport time and distance may not exceed 4 hours and 200 km.
-Transport time that exceeds this figure is only allowed after prior permission and assumes adequate water during transport and a period of rest prior to slaughter.
+Transport in own Organic: Overall transport time and distance may not exceed 4 hours and 200 km.
+Transport time that exceeds this figure is only allowed after prior permission and assumes adequate water during transport and a period of rest Organic: Transport and lairage at the abattoir follow general legislation that covers all farm animals.
 Organic: Transport and lairage at the abattoir follow general legislation that covers all farm animals.
-Organic: Transport and lairage at the abattoir follow general legislation that covers all farm animals.
-Organic: As EU regulations I also: • All handling wit regard to transp and slaughterin; must be perform in a calm and composed man and with a minin of physical and psychological st on the animal.
-Organic cattle must be slaughtered within 3 hours after being unloaded at the abattoir.
-Time periods between final feeding and slaughtering must not exceed 16 hours for ruminants.
-Keep animals fr the same farm together during transport, lairag and stunning.
+Organic: As EU regulations but also: All handling with regard to transport and slaughtering must be performed in a calm and composed manner and with a minimum of physical and psychological strain on the animal.